prashantRmishra/MachineCoding/libraryManagementSystem/readme.md

 # Library Management System

-## Requirements:
+## Requirements

+### User Management

-### User Management: Users(Member/librarians) should be able to register, login, logout.
+Users(Member/librarians) should be able to register, login, logout.
+### Book Management

-### Book Management: Books can be added/updated/removed/tracked/ and searched by
-title, author, genre
+Books can be added/updated/removed/tracked/ and searched by title, author, genre
-### Book borrowing and returning:
+### Book borrowing and returning

 Member can borrow and return books
 Librarian can issue book
-### Search catalog:
+### Search catalog

 Users should be able to search books based on title, author, genre, etc
-### Notification:
+### Notification

 Librarian can send notification to member for delayed return of the book

 --------------Assumptions--------------------